MLogdberg/mlogdberg.github.io/_posts/2017-10-23-AzureFunctions-applicationsettings-arm.md

 }
 ```

-After Deploying this we can go in and see the new setting in the Application Setting on the Azure Function App and start using it.
+After doing a Resource Group Deployment, we can go in and see the new setting in the Application Setting on the Azure Function App and start using it.

 [![](/assets/uploads/2017/10/azure_functions_application_settings_customkey_value.png)](/assets/uploads/2017/10/azure_functions_application_settings_customkey_value.png)

 **Summary:**

-I like this approach since we can make sure that parameters are set and use other functions to make our deployments easier, making deployment out of box integrated with *Azure Key Vaults* to make it easier to manage secrets (note that secrets are in plain text in application settings for the users who has access), and the other tasks that speed up/add reliability to our deployemnt as getting the URL of a Logic App, wich is a complex/time consuming task and that will also add the garantee that the Logic App is deployed.
+I like this approach since we can make sure that parameters are set and prepare before deployment without needing to change values in the Function App, I also love the ARM functions that we can use during deployments to automate processes or just get values from *Azure Key Vaults* to make it easier to manage secrets (note that secrets are in plain text in application settings for the users who has access), and the other tasks that speed up/add reliability to our deployemnt as getting the URL of a Logic App, wich is a complex/time consuming task and that will also add the garantee that the Logic App is deployed.
 But rember that we need to make sure that changes that are made directly to the *Function App* Application Settings are reflected to the deployment step aswell to prevent changes to be overwriten.

 Sample getting the URL of a Loci App (added parameters for *Resource Group* and *Logic App* name and trigger. (in the arm template file